mdthecool/docker-kuber/README.md

 #### Things are related and to optimze RUN command can be changed using ; or &&

+## Docker process management

 #### Running docker httpd in FOREGROUND so that docker can monitor httpd process
 docker container run -d app httpd -D FOREGROUND

 process pid = 1 is init process /sbin/init noembd norestore

 But, in the docker httpd is root process.
+The process run on host system, the process isolation is not practial, but docker presents its view of the process.

+Docker client talks to docker using socker file created /var/docker

+##